-- You might want pay the small claims yourself – If you file claims often, you can pretty much guarantee either policy cancellation or increased premiums.
+- You might want to pay the small claims yourself – If you file claims often, you can pretty much guarantee either policy cancellation or increased premiums.
 Companies generally give better rates to people who do not file claims often.
-Your insurance policy is intended for the large, substantial claims.
+Your insurance policy is intended for large, substantial claims.

 Insurance Coverage Prices Online

 Which method you use is up to you, but make darn sure you compare exactly the same deductibles and coverage limits for every quote you compare.
 If you enter higher or lower deductibles it’s impossible to make a fair comparison for your Chevy HHR.
-Just a small difference in coverages can mean a large discrepancy in price.
+Just a small difference in coverage can mean a large discrepancy in price.
 Keep in mind that obtaining a wide range of quotes will enable you to find a lower rate.

-Save on 2007 Chevy HHR insurance
+Save on 2007 Chevrolet HHR Insurance Cost

 Insurance can cost an arm and a leg, but discounts can save money and there are some available to cut the cost considerably.
 Some discounts apply automatically when you complete an application, but lesser-known reductions have to be specially asked for in order for you to get them.

 - Theft Prevention Discount – Anti-theft and alarm systems are stolen less frequently and qualify for as much as a 10% discount.

 - Use Seat Belts – Requiring all passengers to use a seat belt could cut 10% or more on the medical payments or PIP coverage costs.